 Today, Marty does little coding.
 His focus now is helping technology companies rethink their product teams toward building innovative products their customers will love.
 Tobias asks him what he thinks agile companies are doing wrong today.
-Marty goes into great detail about how agile is interpreted wrong in 90% of companies.
+Marty goes into great detail about how agile is interpreted wrong in most of companies.
 He explains that what most companies call agile is the waterfall model repackaged.
 Often in these scenarios, none of the principles that matter in agile are included.

 “To me, (to be agile,) every product team has to be good at both discovery and delivery.
 In delivery, we care about things like scalable, reliable, fault-tolerant, performance, secure.
 (In discovery), we have four big risks.
 We've got to come up with a solution that's valuable, usable, feasible, and viable.
 It's just important to realize agile is really about delivery.”